A list of Amazon Alexa voice commands to get the fun started as well as other helpful things you can do with your Alexa powered devices.

 What Can I Use Alexa With?

-Most people interact with Alexa through their Echo devices, she's also part of Amazon's mobile apps, and Alexa is even being integrated in newly built Lennar homes!
+Most people interact with Alexa through their Echo devices, but she's also part of Amazon's mobile apps.

 Control Alexa From Your Phone

 Like we mentioned above, it's as easy as downloading the iOS or Android version of the Alexa app for your phone.